 Powered Pole Pruner

-So, the time has come for you to get your powered pole pruner qualification, you could be:
+So, the time has come for you to get your Powered Pole Pruner Maintenance and Operation qualification, you could:

-- new to the use of pole pruners
+- be new to the use of powered pole pruners

 - have the opportunity for a new contract or tender